 Presently the program is active on the following research areas:

-1) Nano-engineered functional surfaces for medical applications, particularly in the development of biomimetic bactericidal functionalities and cell culture fluidic platforms for cell biomechanical assays.
+- Nano-engineered functional surfaces for medical applications, particularly in the development of biomimetic bactericidal functionalities (RSC Adv.
+2018, 8, 22606) and cell culture platforms for cell biomechanical assays (Adv.
+Funct.
+Mater.
+2016, 26, 5599).

-2) Multifunctional surfaces.
+- Multifunctional surfaces.
 The program is developing the methodology to impart onto polymer nanocomposites additional surface properties, particularly those of super-hydrophobicity and self-cleaning based on bio-inspired surface nanotexturing.
+The program is also focused on up-scaling the methodology using Roll to roll nanoimprint technology.